 Petitions will either be referred to a meeting of council or to an officer who will respond.

-Petitions that do not follow these guidelines may be rejected.
-If that happens the petition organiser will be informed of the reasons.
+Petitions that do not meet these guidelines may be rejected.
+You will be informed of the reasons why.

-If you want to present a petition that doesn't need debate to a Full Council meeting, you need to submit it by 12.30pm the day before the meeting.
+You can also present a petition that doesn't need debate to a Full Council meeting, by letting us know and submitting it by 12.30pm the day before the meeting.

 If the petition relates to an item already on the agenda, it will be discussed as part of that item.
 All other petitions will be referred to a committee or an officer to look at.